Delvison/idea/docs/mysql.md

 Considering our sample *potluck* table, lets say that Delvison is no longer attending.
 Thus, we must remove his entry from the table.
 This can be done with the following command:

-    DELETE FROM potluck WHERE 'name'='delvison';
+    DELETE FROM potluck WHERE name='delvison';

 ##How to Connect to MySQL Remotely##